 At Happy Children Nursery we want children to feel safe and happy within our setting as well as feel secure and comfortable with staff.
 We also want you as parents to have confidence in both your child’s wellbeing and your role as an active partner within our setting.
-At Happy Children Nursery we aim to be flexible with our daily routine and as far as possible cater to individual eating and sleeping patterns (particularly for younger children)
+At Happy Children Nursery we aim to be flexible with our daily routine and as far as possible cater to individuals needs.

 - To make the setting a welcoming space for your child